Opinion: Welcome to the end of college football as we know it - KESQ

 Ask anyone who works in the college football media business: The quickest way to juice your traffic is to write about the upcoming EA Sports College Football video game, scheduled for release this coming summer.
 The game, which stopped production back in 2013 because of issues involving the use of players’ names, images and likenesses (and leading to the NIL revolution that has transformed college athletics in the wake of the Supreme Court decision two years ago), is expected to revolutionize college football once more, with players now receiving financial renumeration for the game and schools licensing their own names, logos and stadiums for it.

-The game, which is reportedly getting its first real publicity push during Monday night’s Michigan-Washington contest, is likely to have a rise-all-boats explosion of popularity that could mirror the success of the FIFA franchise, which is widely credited with expanding soccer’s ubiquity globally, and especially in the United States.
+The game is likely to have a rise-all-boats explosion of popularity that could mirror the success of the FIFA franchise, which is widely credited with expanding soccer’s ubiquity globally, and especially in the United States.
 In many ways, college football has come to resemble a video game in recent years.
 Now the game will come back to return the favor.

 The sport has reached its end-stage-capitalism period

-When you sit down to watch the title game on Monday night and hear Michigan coach Jim Harbaugh and his team talk about all the “adversity” it has overcome, remember that all this “adversity” has of course been self-imposed.
+You might have heard Michigan coach Jim Harbaugh and his team talk about all the “adversity” it has overcome, but remember that all this “adversity” has of course been self-imposed.
 Harbaugh himself has been suspended for half of his team’s games this season for two different scandals, one involving illegal recruiting tactics and the other involving sign-stealing allegations.
 (Harbaugh has denied knowledge of any alleged in-game interception of opposing teams’ play calls.)
 His punishment, ultimately, has been a huge shrug followed by a “Michigan vs. the World” narrative that has been embraced by ESPN, ABC and anyone with a financial interest in selling Monday night’s game.

 In any sane, just, orderly and downright healthy sport (or organization, really), Harbaugh and his team would be engulfed in scandal.
-In college football, though, as long as you’re winning and bringing in the ratings (both of which Michigan is doing), none of that makes a difference.
+In college football, though, as long as you’re winning and bringing in the ratings (both of which Michigan did), none of that makes a difference.

 In the long term, these changes to college football seem potentially fatal.
 Sure, in the short term, they’ll work: I’m as excited to watch next year’s 12-team College Football Playoff as anyone.
 But in the long term, when you pattern yourself after the NFL in order to get some of their television juice, when you jettison the traditions and orthodoxies that made people fall in love with the sport in the first place, you stop being college football: You simply become Minor League NFL.
 And no one cares about minor league anything.

-Note: This article has been updated with the news that Michigan defeated Washington to win the College Football Playoff National Championship.